AITGmbH/AIT.BuildSuite.HyperV/src/HyperVServer/Readme.md

+**Note !
+This pipeline task will go into an archived status and will no longer be maintained !**
+**Nico Orschel will maintain a forked version that will also be published in the Azure DevOps Marketplace** **The fork can be found [here](https://github.com/norschel/AzurePipeline.HyperV).**

 # Hyper-V Server task

 Remote control a virtual machine on a (remote) Hyper-V Server.
 The Azure Pipelines task supports start and stop a virtual machine plus create, restore and delete Hyper-V snapshots (without SCVMM).